whitelotusapps/user-reports/README.md

 * Select any "standard element" of a user object to export into a report
   * Custom User Fields are not supported in the exports
-  * Below are the items that can included in teh report:
+  * Below are the items that can included in the report:
     - Name
     - Role
     - Email